 Most adhesive data sheets include instructions to 'roughen the surface' to create a successful bond, and the instructions frequently imply that roughness is an important characteristic of a bond surface.

-While roughness can certainly help make a good bond better, the requirements for strong and reliable adhesion are more subtle than simply ensuring a rough surface.
+While roughness can certainly help make a good bond better, the requirements for strong and reliable adhesive bonds are more subtle than simply ensuring a rough surface.

-Imagine a nicely roughened surface ready for bonding that gets accidentally exposed to a bit of mold-release mist that wafted over from another manufacturing cell.
-Although the roughness hasn’t measurably changed, the surface is now unbondable without a cleaning remediation step.
+Imagine a nicely roughened surface ready for adhesive bonding that gets accidentally exposed to a bit of mold-release mist that wafted over from another manufacturing cell.
+Although the roughness hasn’t measurably changed, the surface is now “unbondable” without a cleaning or pretreatment remediation step.

-More important than roughening is to ensure that the surface is extremely clean.
+More important than roughening is to ensure that the surface is clean of contaminants.
 Furthermore, the cleaning needs to be performed prior to any roughening step.
-This is because abrading a contaminated surface grinds contaminants into the nooks and crannies created by abrasion.
+This is because abrading a contaminated surface of the bond area grinds contaminants into the nooks and crannies created by abrasion.
 These contaminants are now much harder to remove.

 The best abrasion processes are ones that include three steps: precleaning, abrasion, and post-cleaning.
 The precleaning step, either aqueous cleaning with a high-quality rinse or solvent-based, removes the bulk of the contaminants.
-This following abrasion step can remove any weak oxides and create a fresh, mechanically strong surface.
+This abrasion step can remove any weak oxides and create a fresh, mechanically strong surface.
 (A rough surface can also re-direct crack growth away from the interface, making crack initiation more difficult and improving fracture toughness).
 The final post-abrasion cleaning removes debris generated by the abrasion process.
-These three-step processes can produce excellent surfaces for reliable bonding and coating.
+These three-step processes can produce excellent surfaces for strong bonds and reliable coating.

-In summary, while roughness can enhance a clean bond surface, without ensuring molecular-level cleanliness, abrasion will only produce a mediocre bond surface at best.
+In summary, while roughness can enhance a clean bond surface without ensuring molecular-level cleanliness (free of contamination), abrasion will only produce a mediocre adhesive bond surface at best.

 The Details of Surface Preparation Are Crucial